THE EVENT NEXUS PRESENTS

 Day One features expert-led sessions on reporting fundamentals, using AI to strengthen research, shaping clear and memorable stories, delivering content through podcasts, building video-first storytelling strategies, and understanding the role of strong editorial judgment.

-One week later, we return for a focused review session where attendees can submit written, audio, or video work for practical feedback and critique from selected speakers.
+One week later, we return for a focused review session where attendees can submit written, audio, or video work for practical feedback and critique from our experts.

 Thursday, June 11 & Thursday, June 18, 2026